Not every employee is working in-person on a full-time basis. AACC employees are expected to discuss a plan with their supervisors.

-As AACC increases on-campus work, all employees are asked to continue to use remote meeting technology tools, such as Teams, when possible.
+All employees are asked to continue to use remote meeting technology tools, such as Teams, when possible.
 Training is available on the use of this software.

-If it is necessary to conduct a meeting in person, remote access for attendance should be made an option for individuals who are working remotely..
+If it is necessary to conduct a meeting in person, remote access for attendance should be made an option for individuals who are working remotely.

-Starting July 1, college travel will be permitted with supervisor approval.
+College travel is permitted with supervisor approval.

 Faculty are asked to be flexible when addressing academic issues with students, particularly in regard to COVID exposure and related illnesses.
 Please make every effort to work with students who are impacted and provide them with reasonable academic accommodations, including increased opportunities for Incompletes as needed, and allowing opportunity to make up any missed work as appropriate under these circumstances.